siddi582/GDPPredictor/README.md

 We performed a variety of models including Unsupervised Machine Learning, but found the best accuracy with regression in the form of the Random Forest model.

 ## Visualizations:
-1. How GDP affected CPI
+1. How GDP affected CPI.
-2. How all economic indicators responsed in developed and developing countries
+2. How all economic indicators responsed in developed and developing countries.
-3. Pie charts showing Top 10 GDP/Capita countries and Top 10 Countries with high literacy rate.
+3. Bar charts showing Urbanization, Unemployment and Life Expectancy in G7 countries.
-4. Map illustrations showing countries based on gdp per capita and inflation
+4. Map illustrations showing countries based on gdp per capita and inflation.

 ## Results:
 Based on data set (1961-2021) we will be presenting the following outcomes:
-Linear regression models
+Random Forest Model.

 ## Summary:
-A comparative and visually descriptive dataset comparing developing countries and their economies prior to the COVID-19 era and now.
-This dataset will utilize information gathered from WHO's website and include an ERD diagram and content produced using aspects of Machine-Learning, Tableau, Python, SQL, Jupyter notebook and Pandas libraries.
+A comparative and visually descriptive dataset comparing developing countries and their economies.
+This dataset will utilize information gathered from WHO's website and include an ERD diagram and content produced using aspects of Machine-Learning, Tableau, Python, Jupyter notebook and Pandas libraries.

-## Resources
-**Software:** Chrome Developer Tools, Jupyter Notebook, VS Code, and Tableau